 Wound-healing migration assay

-The MGC803 and HGC27 cells were cultured in six-well tissue culture plates and tested when the confluence is 80%.
-The wounds were created by sterile pipette tips (10-μL), and the loosely attached cells were washed out with phosphate-buffered saline.
-Light microscope was employed to photograph the progression of cell migration at different times, and in the scratched region, the number of migrated cells was calculated.
+MGC803 and HGC27 cells were cultured in six-well tissue culture plates and tested when the confluence reached 80%.
+Wounds were created by sterile pipette tips (10-μL), and loosely attached cells were washed out with phosphate-buffered saline.
+Light microscope was employed to photograph the progression of cell migration at different times, and the number of migrated cells was calculated in the scratched region.

 Transwell invasion assay